2020 Atlantic hurricane season: Hurricane Paulette

+Paulette caused two fatalities and one injury, due to rip currents along the east coast of the United States.
 Paulette produced hurricane-force winds on Bermuda, with sustained winds reaching 79 mph at Pearl Island and surface-level gusts reaching 97 mph at L.F.
 Wade International Airport.
-Trees and power lines were downed throughout Bermuda as Paulette passed over, leading to roughly 25,000 power outages, which accounts for approximately 70 percent of electrical customers on the island.
+The hurricane led to 25,000 power outages, or about 70 percent of electrical customers on the island.
 Damage on Bermuda totaled approximately $50 million.
-There were two direct deaths and one injury associated with Paulette, each of which occurred due to rip currents along the Atlantic coast of the United States.
-Between September 13 and September 15, several water rescues were conducted along the coast of New Jersey.